• The Crypto Fire

 Understanding the Crypto Market’s Evolution

-To truly grasp DYOR’s importance, it helps to understand the progression of crypto technology:
+To truly grasp why DYOR crypto matters, it helps to understand the progression of crypto technology and how different cryptocurrency projects fit in.

 1. Bitcoin: The Pioneer (1D Blockchain) Bitcoin introduced the concept of a decentralized currency.
 As the first cryptocurrency, it proved the need for decentralized solutions but lacked complexity beyond simple transactions.